-The project’s objective is to create the necessary institutional preconditions and technical capacities of both public and private actors for establishing and implementing an Emissions Trading Scheme (ETS) in Mexico.
-First, scientific analyses and political recommendations, e.g. on sector coverage, emissions thresholds and economic impacts, will inform and support the Mexican decision-making processes.
-Second, stakeholders (ministries, companies, financial institutions) will be supported through capacity building and stakeholder management processes so that they can assume their roles and responsibilities in the market.
-Third, international dialogue and exchange with jurisdictions that dispose of an ETS will facilitate learning.
+The project’s objective is to create the necessary institutional preconditions and technical capacities of both public and private actors for establishing and implementing an Emissions Trading Scheme (ETS) in Mexico and works along three lines to achieve it.
+First, the project delivers scientific analyses and political recommendations, e.g. on sector coverage, emissions thresholds and economic impacts, to inform and support Mexican decision-making processes.
+Second, it supports stakeholders (ministries, companies, financial institutions) through capacity building and stakeholder management processes, so that they can assume their roles and responsibilities in the market.
+Third, it facilitates learning through international dialogue and exchange with jurisdictions that have already implemented an ETS.
 At the same time, lessons learnt in the Mexican context will be disseminated at the international level.
-The project contributes to achieving the Mexican mitigation targets.

 Implementing Climate Targets through Emissions Trading: The Mexican Case

-In the context of the Paris Agreement, countries have defined national targets for reducing greenhouse gas emissions in order to keep global warming well below 2° degrees.
-Against this background, Mexico has set a national target to reduce 22% of greenhouse gases until 2030 compared to a reference case without climate action.
-Conditional upon international support and financing, Mexico could even reach 36% emissions reductions.
+In the context of the Paris Agreement, countries defined national targets for reducing greenhouse gas (GHG) emissions in order to keep global warming well below 2° degrees.
+Mexico has set a national target to reduce GHG emissions in 22% by 2030 (compared to a reference case without climate action).
+In addition, this target could rise up to 36%, given the sufficient international support and financing.

 The country is currently looking at opportunities and costs for emissions reductions in order to define well-suited policies and measures for achieving these targets.
-It is clear that the energy and transport sectors are key for reducing emissions: They are responsible for around three quarters of the country´s emissions.
-Finding cost-efficient instruments will be crucial in order to promote low-carbon development: reducing emissions while at the same time fostering economic growth, hence decoupling emissions from growth.
+It is clear that both energy and transport sectors are key for reducing emissions: They are responsible for around three quarters of the country’s total GHG emissions.
+Finding cost-efficient instruments is crucial to promote low-carbon development and to reduce emissions while fostering economic growth, hence, decoupling emissions from growth.

 German-Mexican exchange of experiences